LiuYuancheng/ChatGPT_on_CTF/README.md

 ------

-### Chart-GPT Challenge Solving Test Cases
+### Chat-GPT Challenge Solving Test Cases

-In this sections, we will test whether we can use normal way ( just question and answer) by using ChartGPT or other AI (MS-New_Bing or Google Bard) to solve different CTF challenge.
+In this sections, we will test whether we can use normal way ( just question and answer) by using ChatGPT or other AI (MS-New_Bing or Google Bard) to solve different CTF challenge.
 Below are the Test list;

 1. [Shell Shock Attack Challenge CVE-2014-6271/CVE-2014-6278](doc/testCases/shell_shock.md)
 2. [Buffer overflow attack challenge]()